odoopbx/docs/docs/_sources/install/docker.rst.txt

     ami_port: 5038
     ami_host: asterisk.host

 *Below is an example of custom options.
-See the full list of possible options* - :doc:`agent_options`.
+See the full list of possible options* - :doc:`../administration/agent_options`.

 Next you need to map this file in ``docker-compose.override.yml``: